digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/security.rst

    image taken from https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html

-If Canton is responsible for the storage of the private keys (i.e. we are using envelope encryption) the manual rotation of keys requires not only the creation of a new KMS key but also the re-encryption of our data with it.
+The manual rotation of a wrapper key requires not only the creation of a new KMS key but also the re-encryption of our data with it.
-To do this Canton node administrators can request a :ref:`manual rotation of the KMS wrapper key through the Canton console <manual-aws-ksm-key-rotation>`.
+To do this Canton node administrators can request a :ref:`manual rotation of the KMS wrapper key through the Canton console <manual-kms-wrapper-key-rotation>`.

+KMS Key Rotation
+^^^^^^^^^^^^^^^^

+When Canton's signing and encryption keys are off-sourced to a KMS (rather than encrypted at rest with a KMS wrapper key) their rotation has to be operated manually.
+Neither AWS or GCP provide automatic asymmetric key rotation.
+Manual key rotation is achieved by requesting either: (1) a :ref:`standard rotation of Canton's keys <rotating-canton-keys>`, which in this particular case also involves the rotation of the underlying KMS key, or (2) a :ref:`rotation to a previously generate KMS key <manual-kms-key-rotation>`.

 Satisfied Requirements
 ~~~~~~~~~~~~~~~~~~~~~~